Buenaventura Durruti: Political agitation and personal matters

-By August 1931, strike actions in Barcelona had escalated into open conflict with the Catalan government and business owners, culminating in the 1931 Barcelona rent strike, during which Durruti spoke before a popular assembly at the Palau de les Belles Arts.
+By August 1931, strike actions in Barcelona had escalated into open conflict with the Catalan government and business owners, culminating in the 1931 Barcelona rent strike.
+Durruti took a leading role in the strike and began to reorganise his old affinity group into a new one, which they named Nosotros.
+During the strike, Durruti spoke before popular assemblys at the Palau de les Belles Arts and the Plaça de Catalunya.
+He condemned the labour minister Francisco Largo Caballero for continuing the practice of mandatory labour arbitration, which he considered to be inherently biased towards employers.
 He wrote again to his family that he was constantly occupied by rallies and union organising, which kept him from travelling to León to visit them.
 Durruti's mother then pressed his sister Rosa to travel to Barcelona and visit him.
 She reported that Durruti and Morin lived in squalid conditions with few possessions; Morin, who was pregnant at the time, slept on an empty bed base without a mattress.
 When Rosa chided her brother for not having told his family about his living situation and said they could have bought a mattress for Morin, he shrugged it off, saying Morin's pregnancy was going well.
 In a letter to a friend, she concluded "What could I do?
 My brother will always be an incurable optimist".

-After the publication of the "Manifesto of the Thirty", in which moderate members of the CNT leadership called for the organisation to rein in its revolutionary initiatives, Durruti again came under attack from the right-wing press, which denounced his leadership of the FAI as banditry.
+After the publication of the "Manifesto of the Thirty", in which moderate members of the CNT leadership called for the organisation to rein in its revolutionary initiatives, Durruti again came under attack from the right-wing press, which denounced his leadership of the FAI.
 Durruti never sought out journalists to publicly comment on the manifesto, as he instinctively disliked journalists, believing them to be lacking in class consciousness.
 It was only when Eduardo de Guzmán, editor of the independent anarchist newspaper La Tierra (newspaper)|La Tierra, approached Durruti for comment that his thoughts on the matter were publicised.
 Durruti rejected the manifesto's calls for peace with the Republican government; as the new government had not carried out any fundamental economic or political reforms, he considered it necessary for the Spanish working class to undertake a social revolution against the prevailing socio-economic order.
-In articles for Le Temps and La Nau (periodical)|La Nau, he wrote that he felt personally targetted by the manifesto and criticised its signatories for collaborating with politicians at a time of heightened political repression.
+In articles for Le Temps and La Nau (periodical)|La Nau, he wrote that he felt personally targeted by the manifesto and criticised its signatories for collaborating with politicians at a time of heightened political repression.
 Durruti was later expelled from the Food Workers' Union, after he accused the signatory Ricard Fornells of collaborating with political parties, without evidence.